effector/effector/docs/api/effector-react/Gate.md

 ### `state`

-Store with current state of given gate
+Store with current state of given gate.
+State came from second argument of [useGate](./useGate.md) and from props when rendering gate as component

 #### Returns